Blocks 42, 43, 44 & 45 (Water Turn, Welcome, Winter Star & Woolly Sheep) - Farm Girl Vintage Quilt & Featherweight Shop Sew Along

 by April Henry

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl vintage styled fabric, then check out the Farm Girl Vintage fabric and accessories collection here.
-You can also order Farm Girl Vintage Book 1 here, and Farm Girl Vintage Book 2 just arrived!
+You can also order Farm Girl Vintage Book 1 here, and Farm Girl Vintage Book 2!

 Water Turn Block 42